discordeno/discordeno/website/docs/examples/reactionroles.md

 1. Show the user the modal for the emoji and label
 1. Create our new button

-Since it's a multi-step process we need to store the partial data of this new role, so let's start with that, we can add it right before our onItem call:
+Since it's a multi-step process, we need to store the partial data of this new role, so let's start with that.
+We can add it right before our onItem call:

 ```ts
 // REST OF YOUR CODE